There may be a few reasons why your electric hot water system isn’t working.

 We know that life’s short.
 Rather than spend it stuck in a queue or digging in your kitchen drawer for your latest bill, we’ve come up with a few handy ways you can pay your AGL account and get back to the important stuff.

-From paying in cash at the post office to popping a cheque in the mail, to online options like BPAY and PayPal, there’s a simple option for everyone.
+From paying using online options like My Account, the App, BPAY and PayPal, to in cash at the post office or popping a cheque in the mail, there’s a simple option for everyone.

 Here are all the ways you can pay: